degaart/scalable-font2/README.md

 The simple renderer calls no functions at all and therefore has no dependencies whatsoever (not even libc nor compiler built-ins).
 Absolutely nothing save for it's two global variables.

-As for the normal renderer all dependencies are provided as built-ins by gcc or by libc:
+As for the normal renderer, with a define you can also compile it dependency-free (with some limitations) but all dependencies are provided as built-ins by gcc or by libc:
  - `realloc()` and `free()` from libc (stdlib.h)
  - `memcmp()` and `memset()` from libc (string.h)

-The scalable font converter is built on the **freetype2** library to read vector font files.
+The scalable font converter is built on the **freetype2** library to read vector font files (compiled statically into libsfn by default).
 The bitmap font converter has no dependencies.
 Libsfn can be built optionally with **zlib** to write gzip deflate compressed files on-the-fly (read is supported without zlib).
-Pixel map fonts might take advantage of **libimagequant** if installed (converter works without, but poorer quality).
-For vectorization, **potrace** library is needed.
+Font vectorization needs **libm** (for sqrt() and pow() calls in potrace).

 The editor uses SDL2 with an X11 fallback, and naturally depends on libsfn.